 There was still some snow around Mt Monroe, even in June!

 And I had a winged visitor, looking for food.

-But I also had hordes of one other particular species of visitor: for only the second time in these 25 climbs, swarms of black flies quickly descended, making things impossible and intolerable.
-Luckily, I had carried some insect repellent leftover from our years in Australia, and once I applied generous quantities onto my face and arms and head, the black flies left me alone.
+But I also had hordes of one other particular (and less-welcome) species: for only the second time in these 25 climbs, swarms of black flies quickly descended, making things impossible and intolerable.
+Luckily, I had carried some insect repellent, leftover from our years in Australia, and once I applied generous quantities onto my face and arms and head, the flies left me alone.
 Otherwise I would have had to leave the summit immediately, which would have been a real shame, because I had walked nearly 5 hours to get there, without very many views!